 After you have done a preliminary SEPP65 solar analysis to test a building’s massing, you can begin to plan out apartment layouts in Revit.
 Once this is done, and the size and location of every living room and balcony is known, it is necessary to undertake a detailed SEPP65 solar access compliance check.
 In this instance, the analysis is being used to verify compliance as opposed to informing the design process.
 Due to the limitations of Dynamo, this tutorial will illustrate how to extract Revit rooms for analysis in Grasshopper and Ladybug before pushing the results back into Revit for scheduling.
+To see how this can be done in Rhino.Inside Revit, refer to this tutorial.

 Step 1: Extract Revit rooms